Can an exercise routine really help keep your mental "muscles" in good shape?

 A typical brain fitness program incorporates the following.

-Nutrition.
-This involves a consultation with a dietitian to get people on a Mediterranean diet, which appears to promote brain health and lessen the risk of developing memory problems.
-The diet features whole grains, fruits and vegetables, and healthy fats from fish, nuts, and oils.
+- Nutrition.
+The diet that seems to have the most evidence to promote brain health and lessen the risk of developing memory problems is the Mediterranean diet.
+It features whole grains, fruits and vegetables, and healthy fats from fish, nuts, and oils.
 Tailoring calorie intake is also included.
 "There's a fair amount of research suggesting that not eating enough is bad for the body and brain, but overeating is also a bad thing.
-So it appears that eating as little as you can to maintain a healthy weight may help with cognition," says Dr. Pascual-Leone.
+So it appears that eating just enough to maintain a healthy weight may help with cognition," says Dr. Pascual-Leone.

 Finding a program